|Table of Contents|

 Like you may have noticed, the human eyes gradually lose their power of accommodation.
 In such cases, the person cannot see distinctly and comfortably.
 There are three common eye defects, and they are(i) myopia or near-sightedness, (ii) Hypermetropia or far-sightedness, and (iii) Presbyopia.
 These defects are corrected by the use of suitable spherical lenses.
 In the article, we focus on myopia and its correction.

-Myopia is also known as a nearsightedness or shortsightedness.
+Myopia is also known as near-sightedness or short-sightedness.
 What happens here is that light rays do not focus on the surface of the retina but in front of it.
 This results in images being blurry when perceived.
 In such a case, distant images appear out of focus but objects nearby are seen clearly.
-This is why myopia is also called near or shortsightedness.
+This is why myopia is also called near or short-sightedness.

 It can occur if the eyeball is elongated leading to image formation in front of the retina.
 It can also occur if the refracting power of the lens is affected due to the cornea or lens being too curved.
 This effect can be more pronounced with age.
 A combination of these effects will also lead to myopia.

 It is important to remember that Myopia is an eye defect and not an eye disease.
 Therefore, it can be corrected.
 Since the image is formed in front of the retina, correcting this problem can counter the effects produced due to this.